Greatness Jones

-Charles Oluwafunsho Fadesere (born 31 August 1990), better known by his stage name Greatness Jones is a British record producer, composer and songwriter of Nigerian descent.
-He was known legally as Charles Oluwafunsho Nnaji.
-It was not until March 2019 when Charles legally adopted his Mother's last name, which was finalized in April 2019.
+Charles Oluwafunsho Nnaji (born 31 August 1990), better known by his stage name Greatness Jones, is a British record producer, composer and songwriter of Nigerian descent.

 He has worked with British hip-hop artists such as Giggs, Avelino, Scorcher and more.

 Background

 Charles was born on 31 August 1990 in Hackney, London to Nigerian parents.
 His Mother is of the Yoruba and his father is of the Igbo ethnic group of Nigeria.
-His Mother came to the United Kingdom in the mid 1980s.
+His Mother came to the United Kingdom in the mid-1980s.
 He graduated from Cardinal Pole RC School in Hackney, London in 2006 and went to study Business and Information systems at University of Hertfordshire in 2008.

 Music career

 Greatness Jones' production career began in the UK, where he worked with some of the most relevant artists in the music scene.
 It was on a vacation to New York City where he met a few up and coming and household name rappers such as Bynoe & Nas' Mass Appeal signee Dave East.
 After returning to the UK Greatness Jones maintained relationships he had established in New York City and started to send music to musicians he had met.
 As a result, songs produced by Greatness Jones started receiving radio play on stations such as Hot 97 & Power 105.1.
 He also landed a track on DJ Whoo Kid's 'The Elevation Vol. 2' Mixtape, track entitled 'Roll Up' by Dave East.